 Find out more about the Fresh Start Housing Scheme here.

-Elderly citizens looking to right-size can apply for a 2-room Flexi flat, which allows them to enjoy the flexibility of choosing the length of lease of their flat based on their age, needs, and preferences.
+Elderly citizens looking to right-size can apply for a 2-room Flexi flat, which allows them to enjoy the flexibility of choosing the length of lease of their flat based on their age, needs, and preferences, as long as the remaining lease can last them till at least age 95 years.
 The lease can range from 15 to 45 years, in 5-year increments.

 Find out more about 2-Room Flexi Flats here.